-Students on internship are allowed to request that Laura Pierce submit a form to the Office of Graduate Studies who will enroll them for the IDS 6940 Cooperative Internship (spring/summer/fall), which will allow them to be considered in student status for purposes of the registrar's office and for any previous student loans.
-Note, however, that if new student loans are desired, then students must register for at least

-5 credits per semester based on current federal student loan requirements.
+Students on internship are allowed to enroll in the IDS 6940 Cooperative Internship (spring/summer/fall), which will allow them to be considered in student status for purposes of the registrar's office and for any previous student loans.
+Note, however, that if new student loans are desired, then students must register for at least 5 credits per semester based on current federal student loan requirements.
 While you are not eligible for an in-school deferment unless you are enrolled at least half-time, you may be eligible for forbearance on your loan(s) while you are working at your internship (see website https://studentaid.ed.gov/sa/repay-loans/deferment-forbearance).
 For more information, you should contact your loan servicer directly.
-Note that, although students may defend their dissertation while enrolled in the IDS 6940 non-credit hour course option, students cannot use the IDS 6940 zero credit option for the semester they intend to graduate, since they have to be enrolled in at least two dissertation credits at that time.
-If they wish, students may register for Internship credits (PSY 6946- with the Director of Clinical Training listed as the professor), but they are not required to do so.
+Note: Although students may defend their dissertation while enrolled in the IDS 6940 non-credit hour course option, students cannot use only the IDS 6940 non-credit hour course option.
+In the semester they intend to graduate, students should be enrolled both in the IDS 6940 non-credit option and also be enrolled for at least two dissertation course credits.
+If they wish, students may register for Internship credits (PSY 6946-with the Director of Clinical Training listed as the professor), but they are not required to do so.